Virginia Tech® home

 Professor

-Center Associated Project: Virginia Reservoirs LTREB and Rules of Life Algal Bloom Forecasting
+Center Associated Project: Virginia Reservoirs LTREBRules of Life Algal Bloom Forecasting, and CHIRRP

 I specialize in chemical hydrogeology and developing approaches to make quantitative predictions about solute behavior in natural waters.